chazsconi/elixir_docker_build/README.md

 The environment to build under (i.e. what `MIX_ENV` is set to in Docker) is set from the command line.
 This has the following advantage over taking the current value of `MIX_ENV` when invoking the task:

 1. When building a `prod` release the project and dependencies do not need to be compiled locally with `MIX_ENV=prod` just to run the mix task.

-2. The configuration for the build can be placed in `config/dev.exs` and so will not be included in `sys.config` when the release is built by Distillery.
-You may have secrets in here you do not want in your final docker image.

 ## TODO